 John F. Kennedy changed the mission of the Latin American military from ‘hemispheric defense’ – an outdated relic of World War II – to ‘internal security,’ which means war against the domestic population. – Noam Chomsky

-Cuban baseball players who are paid a million dollars to play for an American team are not “defectors”, a word which has a clear political connotation.
+Cuban baseball players who are paid a million dollars to play for an American team are not “defectors”, a word that has a clear political connotation.

 Many ISIS leaders were former Iraqi military officers who were imprisoned by American troops.
 The fight isn’t against ISIS, it’s against Assad; at the next level it isn’t against Assad, it’s against Putin; then, at the next level, it isn’t against Putin, it’s against the country most likely to stand in the way of US world domination, Russia.
 And it’s forever.